Project Name: Workforce Development

 - Provincial partners OHRMA and OTEC

-Objective #1: Work in collaboration with our partners to develop and execute theworkforce development pilot to address the needs of tourism employers and workers.
+Objective #1: Review pilot program; use key learnings to adapt and execute a second project to address the needs of tourism employers and workers.

-- Liaise with key stakeholders to finalize pilot design including selection, classroom and in-situ work
+- Liaise with key stakeholders to finalize pilot design including selection, classroom and onsite